knusbaum/glc/README.md

 # glc

-GLC is a demonstration of a method of implementing dynamically-scoped variables.
-In the case of GLC, there is only one variable available, which is a `context.Context`.
+GLC is a demonstration of a method of implementing dynamically-scoped variables in Go.
+In the case of GLC, there is only one variable available, which is of type `context.Context`.

 For the purposes of this document, the callstack grows upwards, meaning if function `A` calls function `B`, `A` is lower on the callstack, and `B` is higher.